Havasu Falls - Havasupai

 October - November: In October it’s still pleasant without the summer heat: 48-77°F (9-25°C).
 A perfect month for swimming and hiking: It’s hot enough to get wet all day, and cold enough to wear a light sweater.
 In November temperatures drop to 37-63°F (3-17°C), but it’s still a great month and less busy.

 December - February: ... means visiting in the winter.
-It's low season but everything is accessible.
-However, it's definitely too cold for swimming.
+It's low season but everything is definitely accessible.
+However, it's too cold for swimming.
 Not pleasant for camping as well.
 It can get freezing cold during the night, especially in Dec/Jan: 30-53° (-1-11°C).
 The lodge might be the better choice.
 If you don't mind the cold: It's a great time for a much quieter, pure nature and hiking experience with less tourists.
 In February it’s still less busy and a little warmer.
-The convenience of booking the lodge for winter: You don't have to book early.
-Making a reservation in September/October is sufficient.
+The convenience of booking the lodge for winter: You don't have to book early, making a reservation in September/October is sufficient.
+Update for season 2018/2019: The campground will be closed in December 2018 and January 2019.

 The chart below shows daytime temperature details for each month.
 Please note, that the displayed temperatures are average highs.
 Especially during the night it gets a lot colder.
 The only reliable historic weather source for Havasupai is: Western Regional Climate Center